kedacore/keda-docs/content/docs/2.1/scalers/prometheus.md

 **Parameter list:**

-- `serverAddress` - Address of Prometheus
+- `serverAddress` - Address of Prometheus.
-- `metricName` - Metric name to use
+- `metricName` - Metric name to use.
-- `query` - Query to run
+- `query` - Query to run.
-- `threshold` - Value to start scaling for
+- `threshold` - Value to start scaling for.

 ### Authentication Parameters